drandreaskrueger/chainhammer/docs/cloud.md

   * Virtualization type: hvm
   * press select
 * choose type `t2.micro`
-  * because that is in the "free tier"
+  * because that micro machine is in the "free tier"
-  * OR `t2.small` at least, if you also want to run quorum-crux
-  * OR `t2.medium` if you don't want loose quorum performance by swap
+  * OR `t2.medium` if you don't want loose Quorum performance by Swap
 * Next ...
 Step 3: Configure Instance Details
   * Network: Default
   * Subnet: Default in eu-west-2a
   * auto assign public IP: enable
 * Next ...
 Step4: Add Storage
-  * 10 GiB
+  * 11 GiB
-    * the default 8GiB are enough for single experiments of ONE client, but cannot hold all docker images
+    * the default 8GiB would be enough IF only small swap (700MB not 2000M) and for SINGLE experiments of ONE client at a time - but it cannot hold all docker images in parallel
 * Next ...
 Step 5: Add Tags
   * Name: chainhammer
   * Environment: dev